Arrowsmith Blog

 It may signal strong content knowledge, early language development, or a quick grasp of facts—but not necessarily the underlying cognitive capacity required to sustain success as complexity increases.

-And in many cases, gifted learners have been succeeding in spite of hidden cognitive weaknesses.
+And in many cases, capable learners have been succeeding in spite of hidden cognitive weaknesses.

 It isn’t a Lack of Intelligence—It’s an Underdeveloped Foundation

-As children move into later grades and the academic landscape becomes more abstract, integrated, and demanding, compensations alone are no longer enough.
+As children move into later grades, the academic landscape becomes more abstract, integrated, and demanding.
+As they saying goes, moving from learning to read, to reading to learn.

-This is when the cracks begin to show.
-The gifted student who once thrived may now:
+This is when the cracks may begin to show.
+The student who once thrived may now:

 • Struggle to understand nuance and abstraction